I had not heard from him for about a year, then out of the blue I received an e-mail saying he had been trying to find me.

 "I have something to tell you," he declared in hushed tones, as I stirred some sugar into my coffee.

 "Eta is seriously considering calling a halt to its armed struggle for a Basque state.
-If you are interested, you can break the news to the world."'No joke'
+If you are interested, you can break the news to the world."

 I was drinking my coffee by then and almost choked.